tainacan/tainacan/src/readme.txt

 = Create a collection =

-Click "New Collection" to create a collection and choose a name for it.
+Click "New Collection" to create a new collection, use a mapping standard or import using one of our importers.

 = Configure your collection =

 Navigate the top menu to set your collection up.
-Create the metadata item in this collection will have, and choose, from these metadata, which ones are going to be used as a filter.
+Create the metadata that items in this collection will have, and choose, from these metadata, which ones are going to be used as a filter.

 = Add items =